LukeHebert/bcrseq_primers/README.md

 ## Contents
 - `generate_primers.py`: This script takes a FASTA file of some target V gene sequences (e.g. heavy chain V gene framework 1 sequences) and a handful of user provided parameters such as range of allowable primer length, number of allowable degenerate nucleotide positions, etc. It outputs suggested primers and their corresponding target sequences.

+- `IG*V` directories: include both the necessary input files for designing ferret bcrseq V gene primers (e.g. "ighv_fam1.fasta") as well as the output from "generate_primers.py"

 - `bad_c_areas.py`: This script takes a FASTA file of all target C gene sequences and searches for areas to avoid priming due to perfect shared homology between two or more C genes.

-- Four-letter directories such as `IGHV` include both the necessary input files for designing ferret primers (e.g. `ighv_fam1.fasta`) as well as the output from `generate_primers.py`

-- `all_Cs`: Includes the relevant input ferret C gene sequences tested for undesirable priming areas using `bad_c_areas.py` as well as the output and resulting manually chosen C gene primer sequence choies.

 - `revcomp.py`: Small script that simply takes an input FASTA and creates a new FASTA with reverse compliment versions of the input's sequences.
 Can be helpful when manually designing C gene primers.

+- `all_Cs`: Includes the relevant input ferret C gene sequences tested for undesirable priming areas using "bad_c_areas.py" as well as the output and resulting manually-chosen C gene primer sequence choices.

+- `primer_issues.py`: This script takes a FASTA file of all candidate primers in a given reaction mix.
+It evaluates them for potential issues involving GC clamps, melting temperatures, hidden complementarity, and repeat runs.

 - `environment.yml`: Conda environment i.e. dependencies file for ease of setup

 ## Helpful resources

-- **Getting target gene sequences for your organism**: Assuming your organism's immunoglobulin genes have been sufficiently annotated.
+- **Getting target gene sequences for your species of interest**: Assuming your organism's immunoglobulin genes have been sufficiently annotated.
 [IMGT's gene lookup tool](https://www.imgt.org/genedb/) is highly useful for acquiring the necessary V and C gene sequences/regions used as input for this repository's script(s).

 - **Double checking primer targets**: The [Clustal Omega multiple sequence alignment tool](https://www.ebi.ac.uk/jdispatcher/msa/clustalo) is useful for a quick double-check that the primers suggested by `generate_primers.py` do target the user's desired location, and can provide information that informed any degenerate primer positions.

-- **Simulating primer behavior/issues**: [IDT](https://www.idtdna.com/pages/tools/primerquest?utm_source=google&utm_medium=cpc&utm_campaign=00588_1i_03&utm_content=search&gad_source=1&gclid=Cj0KCQiA2oW-BhC2ARIsADSIAWqJSldnoqmAcMCrlltLo1xX62u5B97-xaWZbliHxkra0yiwiJ2StboaAhzLEALw_wcB) provides a number of tools for analyzing primer melting temperatures, undesirable secondary structures, etc. for multiplex PCR primer sets.